1st Ranger Battalion: War on Terror

 In December 2001, following the events of 9/11, elements of Headquarters Company and Company A deployed in support of Operation Enduring Freedom in Afghanistan.
 In 2002, the entire battalion returned to Afghanistan to support the continuing Global War on Terrorism.
 In March 2002, during Operation Anaconda, 35 Rangers from the battalion had been assigned as QRF for all Task Force 11 operations, but only half of the platoon was available for the Battle of Takur Ghar.

 In 2003, 1st Battalion participated in combat operations in support of Iraq War, conducting missions across the entire country of Iraq.
 290 Rangers from 1/75th and 2/75th distinguished themselves during the successful rescue of prisoner-of-war, PFC Jessica Lynch.

 The battalion currently supports the Global War on Terrorism, regularly rotating elements to Afghanistan continuing to successfully dismantle terrorist networks; For actions between 14 and 16 November 2010, Charlie Company received the Valorous Unit Award for extraordinary heroism, combat achievement and conspicuous gallantry while executing combat operations in support of a named operation.
 The battalion received the Meritorious Unit Citation and Bravo Company, in particular, the Valorous Unit Award, for actions in support of Operation Enduring Freedom between 15 May – 28 August 2011 that included: conducting continuous combat operations, including time sensitive raids and deliberate movement to contact operations while in enemy held terrain out of reach by other friendly forces, in places like Khost, Paktika, and Nangarhar Province.

 As of March 2019, the battalion has made 22 deployments during the Global War on Terrorism.
-During these deployments, the battalion took part in 198 combat operations in which 1,900 terrorists were killed or captured.
+During one deployment to Afghanistan in 2018, the battalion took part in 198 combat operations in which 1,900 terrorists were killed or captured, with 14 rangers being awarded for valor, including SFC Christopher Celiz who was awarded the Medal of Honor.